catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

     An X session should start with three windows.
 Verify typing and mouspad/mouse movement in the windows.
     Exit the X session by typing "exit" or control-d in the Login window.
-    If the screen freezes or no keyboard/mouspad control, try rebooting the laptop.
-At the command prompt type:
+    If the screen freezes or no keyboard/mouspad control, try rebooting the laptop with the power button.
-    ```
-    reboot
-    ```

     When the keys flash select F12 for the rEFind boot menu.
 Select dragonflybsd (no icon yet), boot and look for the trouble.

-12) Provision audio and check the default audio device.
+13) Provision audio and check the default audio device.

     At the command prompt type: